Which Key Dog Food Ingredients Help Safeguard Dogs?

-Antioxidants help to prevent oxidation, a process which forms “free radicals” in the body.
+Antioxidants help to prevent oxidation, a process that forms “free radicals” in the body.
 Free radicals are rogue oxygen molecules that can dangerously react with other molecules, leading to health problems.
-The same process may happen to your dog and to other mammals.
+The same process may happen to your dog and other mammals.

 As a result, some dog foods now contain antioxidants like vitamin E and beta-carotene, the natural component that adds color to many vegetables.
 These antioxidants have been shown to improve immune function in dogs and cats, says Dicke.
 “A strong immune system is important in fighting and protecting against disease and invaders, such as bacteria and viruses,” she says.

-The dynamic duo of glucosamine and chondroitin has eased the minds of arthritis patients, because they play an important role in nourishing and supporting joint health.
-These components occur naturally in your joints and in the joints of dogs and other mammals.
+The dynamic duo of glucosamine and chondroitin has eased arthritis patients’ minds because they play an essential role in nourishing and supporting joint health.
+These components occur naturally in your joints and the joints of dogs and other mammals.

 Studies show that feeding your dog a food with a daily dental care formula can result in an impressive 55 percent reduction in tartar buildup.

-L-carnitine is a naturally occurring vitaminlike compound that plays a vital role in the metabolism of fat.
-Dicke explains that L-carnitine helps dogs and cats gain a desired body composition by promoting the loss of weight and fat while maintaining lean body tissue.
+L-carnitine is a naturally occurring vitamin-like compound that plays a vital role in the metabolism of fat.
+Dicke explains that L-carnitine helps dogs and cats gain a desired body composition by promoting weight and fat loss while maintaining lean body tissue.